Vegetarian Enchilada Casserole

 I baked this vegetarian enchilada casserole in a 2.5 quart baking dish.
 The dimensions of the dish are 10.25″ long x 7.5″ wide x 2.75″ high.
 I feel that is important to share with you because the length, width and depth of the dish you use will determine whether or not your able to follow my recipe exactly as presented. if you use a bigger dish (wider or longer), you’re not going to have enough ingredients to assemble two layers of the casserole.
 If you use a smaller dish (smaller in width and length but deeper) you’ll have to assemble more layers in order to use all ingredients.
 My suggestion is to use a dish similar in capacity and dimensions to what I used.
 You may use a oval or rectangle dish.
 Both will work as long as they are similar in capacity and dimensions.

 I used super size corn tortillas in this vegetarian enchilada casserole.
 If you use smaller corn tortillas, you will need to use more than six tortillas.
-If you have any questions, please feel free to comment below or send an email to me, via my contact page. :)
+If you have any questions, please feel free to comment below or send an email to me, via my contact page. :) **for the final layer of tortillas, tear them and place them as needed in order to cover the entire top of the casserole.

 Make this recipe vegan - skip the cheese.
 Bake at 400 for 15 minutes.
 Top with sliced fresh avocado instead of cheese.